Fiona-T/knot-art/README.md

 - [#48](https://github.com/Fiona-T/knot-art/issues/48) As the website owner, I want my website to contain relevant keywords so that users searching for these keywords will be more likely to find my website in web search results
 - [#49](https://github.com/Fiona-T/knot-art/issues/49) As the website owner I have a link to the Facebook business page on the website so that customers or visitors to the website can follow the facebook page and I can generate more business through the facebook page
 - [#50](https://github.com/Fiona-T/knot-art/issues/50) As the website owner I have relevant keywords included in the webpage metadata so that it helps improve SEO so that users searching for these keywords can find my website
+- [#86](https://github.com/Fiona-T/knot-art/issues/86) As a website owner I can have a sitemap.xml and robots.txt file created for the website so that search engines can crawl the essential pages of the site and therefore users can find the site when searching key terms in search engine searches

 ### Design
 To allow the product images to shine, the website design is clean, with plenty of white space and uses colours sparingly.